johnolinda/relationships-small-group-study/06-conflict.md

 *Engage in specific and intelligent spiritual warfare.* When we see what we typically live for and how we try to get it, we can start to grow in repentance and faith.
 We want to be brutally honest about our sin, but we also want to be ardently hopeful about what Christ has done for us on the cross.
 We want to remember that because we have the Holy Spirit, we already have the resources available to fight against ungodly conflict.

-*Consider the other person.* Read 1 Thessalonians 5:14-18.
+*Consider the other person.* 1 Thessalonians 5:14-18 gives us some critical guidance here:

 > And we urge you, brothers, admonish the idle, encourage the fainthearted, help the weak, be patient with them all.
 See that no one repays anyone evil for evil, but always seek to do good to one another and to everyone.
 Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.

-*What different actions does Paul say we should consider when considering the other person?*
+**DISCUSSION QUESTION:** *What different actions does Paul say we should take when considering the other person?
+(Warn, encourage, help)*

-1. Warn
-2. Encourage
-3. Help

-*What does Paul say we should always do when we consider another person?*

-Be patient, kind, thankful, joyful, and not vengeful.
+**DISCUSSION QUESTION:** *What does Paul say we should always do when we consider another person?
+(Be patient, kind, thankful, joyful, and not vengeful)*

 As our hearts are reclaimed by the grace of God, as individuals we should ask questions about what it will look like to engage in godly conflict.
 Do I need to pursue someone and confront him?
 Do I need to be patient and encourage him?
 Do I need to overlook an offense?
 What sins and weaknesses in the other person do I need to consider?
 Paul says there are different ways to confront, based on what the person needs and what will build him up.